exadel-inc/esl/src/modules/esl-event-listener/README.md

 ```

 **Parameters**:
-- `host` - An element which listeners to get;
+- `host` - an object that stores and relates to the handlers;
-- `criteria` - An optional set of criteria to filter listeners list.
+- `criteria` - an optional set of criteria to filter listeners list.

 ### ⚡ `ESLEventUtils.dispatch`